snd/passage/README.md

 server.listen(80);
 ```

+[sequenz](https://github.com/snd/sequenz) takes an array of middlewares
+and returns a single middleware that runs the middlewares in order.

-### vhost example
+## vhost example

-the example uses [sequenz](https://github.com/snd/sequenz) to compose middleware (to make a single middleware from multiple middlewares).

 ```javascript
 var http = require('http');